First Responders Guide to Computer Forensics: Advanced Topics

 Richard Nolan, Marie Baker, Jake Branson, Josh Hammerstein, Kristopher Rush, Cal Waits, Elizabeth Schweinsberg

-In this 2005 handbook, the authors help technical staff members who are charged with administering and securing information systems and networks.
+The authors help technical staff members who are charged with administering and securing information systems and networks.

 Software Engineering Institute